 Did you know that leaving your laptop or mobile device unsecured can be the best window for any smart hacker to make a move on you?
 This compromises all sorts of privacy that you can think of from your browsing history, bank details, whereabouts, and even what is happening inside your house in real-time.
-Without a doubt, there’s always a chance for unexpected & real-time security breach both online and at your home.
+Without a doubt, there’s always a chance for unexpected & real-time security breaches both online and at your home.

 Everyone is left unalarmed about what could go wrong as we are not aware of how to protect ourselves from this underlying danger.
 This is not a simple paranoia that shouldn’t be left unchecked as the FBI and other online security bureaus around the world have testified to the many facts surrounding its mystery.

-Shrouded in fear knowing these truths, being prepared on how to counteract potential malicious attacks against any user is their topmost priority.
-This article shall expound how and when you can be exposed to these cybersecurity issues as well as the top safety precautions for your everyday online use.
+Shrouded in fear of knowing these truths, being prepared on how to counteract potential malicious attacks against any user is their topmost priority.
+This article shall expound on how and when you can be exposed to these cybersecurity issues as well as the top safety precautions for your everyday online use.

 How and when can someone spy on my laptop camera?
 And why?